-- 95% of students will have completed a hepatitis B (HB) vaccine series. - 95% of students will have received 1 meningococcal conjugate ACYW-135 (Men-C-ACYW-135) vaccine dose. - 95% of students will have completed a HPV vaccine series. - All refused immunizations to date will be recorded into the student's immunization record. - All vaccine exemptions will be verified for applicability.
+- 95% of students will have completed a hepatitis B (HB) vaccine series. - 95% of students will have completed a HPV vaccine series. - All refused immunizations to date will be recorded into the student's immunization record. - All vaccine exemptions will be verified for applicability.